Quantum-Accelerators/quacc/docs/dev/contributing.md

 - Use absolute paths where possible and avoid using `os.chdir`.
 This helps ensure that quacc can be run in a multi-threading mode.

-- Put your imports inside each function in your test suite

 - `gzip` large test files to save space.

 ### New Recipes